danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-With the code above, however, the compiler will complain that the `Movie` struct
+With the code above, however, the compiler will complain that `Movie` doesn't
+implement `Decodable`.

-does not implement `Decodable`.
-If you're new to using `Codable`, you can easily
+If you're new to using `Codable`, you can easily end up adding a bunch of code
-end up adding a bunch of code to make it conform to `Codable`, for instance:
+to make it conform to `Codable`, for instance:

 ```swift